Campus Cooking 101: A Beginner's Guide

 - Microwaves using 1000 watts or less

-- Some residence halls allow indoor, George Foreman-style grills (with closed heating elements), slow cookers, rice cookers, and popcorn poppers.
+- Some residence halls allow indoor, George Foreman-style grills (with closed heating elements), slow cookers, rice cookers, or a multi-functional cooker such as an Instant Pot.

 - Knives, especially those longer than 4-inches, are not allowed in many residence halls.
 Consider purchasing a second pair of scissors (for cutting quesadillas, fresh herbs, cutting canned tomatoes in the can, cutting cooked bacon) and a food chopper.
 But for many things, like slicing fresh fruit (not peeling) or cutting soft to medium soft cheese, a plastic knife will do just fine.